 Lay your hearts and “X”s out on the top of the wood circles to make sure you have everything you need.

 Use Mod Podge to add the hearts and outlines to the top of the pink circles.
 Repeat with the pink “X”s on top of the red circles.
-Let dry.
+Let your tic tac toe game pieces dry.

 Add ribbon around the base of your box using craft glue.
 Let dry.

-Once you're done making the game and it's dry – fill the inside of the box with the game chips AND some candy.
-Who would you gift a Valentine tic-tac-toe game?
+Once you’re done making the tic tac toe game and it’s dry – fill the inside of the box with the game chips AND some candy.
+Who would you gift a DIY tic-tac-toe game?

 If you like this craft idea for Valentine’s Day, check out these other projects: